mitchellfyi/rails-starter/docs/CONTRIBUTING_MODULES.md

-# Contributing New Modules
+# Contributing to RailsPlan Modules

-This guide explains how to create new feature modules for the Rails SaaS Starter Template using the Synth CLI system.
+This guide explains how to create new feature modules for the RailsPlan project using the RailsPlan CLI system.

 ## Module Structure